Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Introduction

-In this respect, semantic communication is a promising technology that enables task-specific communication beyond the Shannon limit of classical communication systems \cite{survey_gunduz2022,survey_yang2022,survey_wheeler2023,xu2023edge}.
-Compared to classical communication systems with the goal of accurately transmitting a message, semantic communication aims to transmit only the required ``meaning'' of the message for accurate task execution to save bandwidth \cite{survey_gunduz2022}.
-Most research on semantic communication focuses on either task execution or data reconstruction \cite{survey_gunduz2022}.
-In this work, we focus on semantic communication for task execution.
-Recently, modern machine learning techniques have been used to develop such semantic communication systems \cite{survey_gunduz2022}.
-Such an approach becomes especially advantageous in distributed exploration scenarios, where a task needs to be solved by multiple agents.
+Semantic communication is a promising technology that enables task-specific communication beyond the Shannon limit of classical communication systems \cite{survey_gunduz2022,survey_yang2022,survey_wheeler2023,xu2023edge}.
+Compared to classical communication systems semantic communication aims to transmit only the required ``meaning'' of the message for accurate task execution to save bandwidth \cite{survey_gunduz2022}.
+Recently, modern machine learning techniques have been used to develop such semantic communication systems.
+Such a system becomes especially advantageous in distributed exploration scenarios, where a task needs to be solved by multiple agents.
 In this case, semantic communication makes it possible to only exchange information relevant for the exploration task between the agents instead of transmitting the complete data.